 1. Understand Your Emotions

 The first step to controlling your emotions is to understand them.
-What triggers your emotions?
-Is it a certain type of audience member?
-A particular topic?
-The stakes of the situation?
-Once you know what sets off your emotions, you can start to prepare for those situations and learn how to deal with them.
+What triggers them?
+A certain audience member?
+A specific topic?
+The stakes involved?
+Once you identify these triggers, you can prepare and learn to manage those situations.

 2. Prepare Mentally and Physically

-The better prepared you are, the less likely you are to get emotional during a public speaking event.
-That means preparing mentally by knowing your material inside and out, and physically by practicing your delivery until you have it down pat.
+The better prepared you are, the less likely you’ll get emotional during public speaking.
+Know your material inside and out, and practice your delivery until it’s perfect.

 3. Use Visualization Techniques

-This is a technique that athletes use to prepare for competition, and it can be just as effective for public speakers.
-Picture yourself giving a great speech, staying calm and in control the entire time.
-See yourself handling tough questions with ease.
-Visualize success and you’ll be more likely to achieve it.
+This technique helps athletes prep for competition and works well for public speakers too.
+Picture yourself giving an outstanding speech, staying calm and in control.
+See yourself handling tough questions effortlessly.
+Visualize success to boost your chances of achieving it.

 4. Practice Breathing Exercises Before Your Speech

-When you’re nervous, your breathing becomes shallow and rapid.
-This can make you feel even more anxious.
-To combat this, practice some deep breathing exercises before you give your speech.
-Inhale slowly and deeply through your nose, hold your breath for a few seconds, and then exhale slowly through your mouth.
-Repeat this several times.
+Feeling nervous often leads to shallow, rapid breathing, which can increase anxiety.
+Combat this by practicing deep breathing exercises before your speech.
+Inhale deeply through your nose, hold for a few seconds, and exhale slowly through your mouth.
+Repeat several times.

 5. Add A Little Humor

-If you can find a way to lighten the mood and make your audience laugh, it will help you relax.
-Don’t force it if it’s not natural, but if you can infuse a little humor into your speech, it will go a long way and even help you be more relaxed and prevent you from getting all emotional.
+If you can lighten the mood and make your audience laugh, it’ll help you relax.
+Don’t force it if it’s not natural, but adding a little humor goes a long way.
+It helps you stay calm and keeps emotions in check.

 What to Do When You Start to Feel Emotional During a Speech?